The Canada Council for the Arts Announces the 2020 Killam Program Winners and Recipients

 Bernard F. Miller, QC, Managing Trustee, Killam Trusts

 The Killam Prizes

-The Killam Prizes honour eminent scholars in the humanities, social sciences, natural sciences, health sciences and engineering.
-These outstanding scholars actively contribute to groundbreaking research and their advances have positive impacts on our lives.
+The Killam Prizes honour eminent Canadian scholars in the humanities, social sciences, natural sciences, health sciences and engineering.
+The work of these researchers and scholars has an outstanding impact on the lives of Canadians and people around the world.
 They each receive a $100,000 prize.

 The Killam Research Fellowships